Our Services

 Who We Serve

-Robyne’s Nest supports at-risk and homeless students referred by the Huntington Beach and Newport Mesa school districts’ administration and staff.
-Our students range in age from 12-24 because the journey to self-sufficiency doesn’t end at 18 or with high school graduation.
+Robyne’s Nest supports at-risk and homeless youth referred by administrators and staff within the Huntington Beach and Newport Mesa school districts.
+Our students range in age from 14 to 24, recognizing that the path to stability and self-sufficiency continues well beyond high school graduation.
+Each student we serve has a strong desire to complete their education, overcome adversity, and build a brighter, more independent future.

 How We Serve